weaviate/weaviate-io/developers/weaviate/_parking-lot-old-how-tos/similarity.md

 ## Overview

+Vector search is a similarity based search based on vector representations.
+Objects in the database have vector representations called "vector embeddings".

 This page shows you how to perform similarity-based searches with the `nearXXX` operators.

 These operators work by searching for objects with the most similar vector representation to the query.
 Note that due to differences in configuration and data, we have a [separate page for image searches](./image.md).